 Instructions

 • Pull up the beater.
-The mixture will make a ribbon when you pull up the beater.
+The mixture will make a ribbon when you do this.
 Move the mixture to a bowl and clean the mixer/beater attachment.

-• HINT: Don't forget, you can temper the egg yolks if using raw egg makes you nervous.
-To do this, whisk the egg yolks in a bowl over a hot water bath.
-You will need to whisk constantly.
-After 5 minutes, adding them to the standing mixer with the sugar and whip.
+• Remember that you can temper the egg yolks if using raw eggs makes you nervous.
+Whisk the egg yolks in a bowl over a hot water bath, whisking constantly.
+After 5 minutes, add them to the standing mixer with the sugar and whip.

-• Spray oil in your 8×8 dish.
-Line the dish with a layer of sponge cake pieces.
+• Spray oil in your 8×8 baking dish with a gluten free non-stick spray.
+Add a layer of gluten-free sponge cake strips (or ladyfingers, if using) to the bottom of the dish.

-• Mix your coffee and rum in a small bowl.
+• Mix 1 cup coffee and 2 tablespoons dark rum in a small bowl.
 Drizzle some over the sponge cake pieces.

-• Put the cocoa powder into a small sifter and sift the cocoa over the custard.
-This is important to remove the lumps that always seem to be in cocoa powder.
+• Put 3 tablespoons Dutch process cocoa powder into a small sifter and sift the cocoa over the custard.
+This is important to do in order to remove the lumps that always seem to be in cocoa powder.

 Notes